getcursor/cursor/README.md

 -   **Edit**: Ask the AI to change a block of code, see an inline diff of the edits
 -   **Debug**: Hover over linter errors or stack traces to auto-fix them

+[See here](https://cursor.sh/features) for more info on Cursor's features.

 ## Roadmap

 Long term, our plan is to build Cursor into the world's most productive development environment.
 Using LLMs, we want to do things like: